somePersone/jq-clone/ASSIGNMENT.md

 section require the basic functionality from the previous section to be already implemented, so it does not make sense to start on these advanced features before you are confident in your implementation of the basic part.

+* (3 points) Generic indexing with filters.
+  A more general counterpart for object and array indexing, allowing arbitrary filters and iterators in the brackets.
+  For example: `echo '{"this" : ["that"], "that" : 1}' | jq '.[.this[]]'`, which returns `1`.
+  In order for this subtask to count your implementation should handle all JSON values, have all basic filters, and all object constructors.

 * (5 points) [Recursive descent operator](https://stedolan.github.io/jq/manual/#RecursiveDescent:..) `..` iterates over all sub-values of the current value, including itself.
   For example, `echo [{"a" : 1}] | jq '..'` results in